 Study 2:

-Continuous true-self measure (replication)
+Continuous true-self rating (replication)

 In Study 2, there was a similar question for each of the 8 vignettes with a slight change in describing changes as “the extent to which the change resulted from the emergence of the person’s true self.”
 (1 = Strongly disagree; 9 = Strongly agree).

-Categorical political orientation measure
+Categorical political orientation measure (replication + extension)

-We followed the binary political orientation measure in the original study and added two more choices as “other” and “independent.”
+We followed the binary political orientation measure in the original study with an extension adjustment of adding two more choices as “other” and “independent.”

 Extensions

-Study 1: Morality valence manipulation check (extension)
+Study 1: Morality valence manipulation check

 In Study 1, we added a manipulation check immediately after the moralized vignettes to assess whether participants assessed the change on a scale from morally bad (-100) to neither (0) to morally good (100).

-Study 1: Continuous true-self and surface-self measures (extension)
+Study 1: Continuous true-self and surface-self measures

 Participants responded to what extent to which the change reflects true self and surface self on two separate scales from 0 (Not at all) to 100 (Completely).
 Participants were allowed to answer both scales.
 This was meant to test both surface and true self separately and as continuous measures.

+Study 2: Vignette political view manipulation check

+In Study 2, we added a manipulation check immediately after the vignettes to examine how participants assessed the changes described in the vignettes: “Do you perceive this person’s change as more pro-liberal or more pro-conservative?” (-100 = Pro conservative, 0 = Neither; 100 = Pro liberal).

+Study 2: Continuous political orientation measure

+In addition to the categorical political orientation measure, we added a 7-point continuous measure of political orientation (1 = Extremely conservative; 4 = Center; 7 = Extremely liberal).

-Studies 1 and 2: Social Norms (extension)
+Studies 1 and 2: Perceived ocial Norms (exploratory)

 For all vignettes, participants were asked the degree to which the described change of the person was in line with social norms.
-Participants responded using a -100 to 100 scale with “very much against social norms” and “very much in line with social norms” as endpoints.
+Participants responded using a -100 to 100 scale with “Very much against social norms” and “Very much in line with social norms” as endpoints.

-Study 2: Categorical and continuous political orientation measure

-We added a 7-point continuous measure of political orientation (1 = Extremely conservative; 4 = Center; 7 = Extremely liberal).

-Studies 1 and 2: Intuitive true self belief
+Studies 1 and 2: Intuitive true self beliefs (exploratory)

-At the end of the study, participants indicate their lay-beliefs regarding the nature of true self on a scale of 0 (Not at all) to 100 (Completely) on two statements: “true self is morally good” and “true self is morally bad”.
+Participants were asked about their lay-beliefs regarding the nature of true self on a scale of 0 (Not at all) to 100 (Completely) on two statements : “true self is morally good” and “true self is morally bad”.
+Participants answered these twice (four items overall), once rating their own true-self (“Please rate your intuitive beliefs regarding your own true self (the deepest and most essential part)” - “my true self is morally good/bad”) and another rating the average person’s true-self (“Please rate your intuitive beliefs regarding the average person’s true self (the deepest and most essential part)” - “average person's true self is morally good/bad”).

 Evaluation criteria for replication findings